gvogety/udacity-carnd-behavioral-cloning/writeup_report.md

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded couple of laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

 I then recorded couple of laps in the reverse direction.
 Then I recorded several runs around the curves while approaching the curve from the center, left and right.
 I then recorded the vehicle recovering from left and right side after navigating the curve.